sgenduso/react-curriculum/07-component-life-cycle.md

     - Create two components, MovieSearchForm and Movie
     - MovieSearchForm should render a form and the Movie component (which should have no information at first)
     - A user should be able to search for a title of the movie, and when they submit the form, an ajax call should be made to `http://omdbapi.com?t=` + the value of what the user searched.
-    - The Movie component should then be updated with the title of the movie and the image poster.
+    - The Movie component should then be updated with the title of the movie, the year and the image poster.
     - You do not **need** to use any component life cycle methods, but you absolutely can.

     Here is what it the OMDB Assignment should look like: